Saints' stadium catches fire as team remains displaced following Hurricane Ida; 1 person injured

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-According to the report, the fire blazed through the rough for around 15 minutes before the smoke seemed to lessen, indicating it had been extinguished.
+According to the report, the fire blazed through the roof for around 15 minutes before the smoke seemed to lessen, indicating it had been extinguished.
 At least one person was transported to an area hospital with minor burns.

 The New Orleans Fire Department did not immediately return Fox News’ request for comment.